 Who We Are Sightline is a nonpartisan nonprofit think tank with a 25-year history.
 We are based in the Pacific Northwest, where many states already conduct all-mail elections.
 We are grateful for feedback and research from many policy experts, elections officials, and leaders committed to safe, secure democracy, particularly the National Conference of State Legislators and the National Vote at Home Institute.
 The Moment American election officials face an urgent challenge to secure the 2020 elections.
 As poll workers and voters grapple with the coronavirus pandemic, many jurisdictions are already unable to find enough workers to run their usual polling places, and many Americans are seeking to cast their ballot from home, rather than risk contagion in a crowded polling place in November.
-About This Resource We hope that Georgia election officials, advocates, and legislators will find this resource useful as they work to handle more Vote By Mail ballots in 2020 and beyond.
+About This Resource We hope that Montana election officials, advocates, and legislators will find this resource useful as they work to handle more Vote By Mail ballots in 2020 and beyond.
 Local election officials and secretaries of state will find in-depth information including practical nuts-and-bolts advice, materials and guidelines from election administrators with experience in conducting all-mail elections, and information about vendors and costs.
 Legislators will find tried-and-tested policies, along with sample language from states that have successfully implemented those policies.
-Even if Georgia lawmakers don't act in time for November 2020, the experience of hastily trying to secure elections this year may create a greater political appetite for reforms to strengthen democracy in Georgia beyond 2020.
+Even if Montana lawmakers don't act in time for November 2020, the experience of hastily trying to secure elections this year may create a greater political appetite for reforms to strengthen democracy in Montana beyond 2020.

 Table of Contents For Local Election Officials 1 1.
-Coordinate with USPS.
-1 Design ballots and envelopes that are easy to use.
-2 Implement robust signature verification.
+Coordinate with USPS®.
+1 2.
+Design ballots and envelopes that are easy to use.
+2 3.
+Implement robust signature verification.
 4 4.
 Provide secure drop boxes.
-7 5.
+6 5.
 Provide Election Day voting centers for in-person voting.
-9 6.
+8 6.
 Consider using a professional printer and ballot sorter.
 10 7.
 Count ballots at a secure centralized facility.
 11 8.
 Include a postage-prepaid return envelope.
-12 For Secretaries of State 14 9.
+11 For Secretaries of State 13 9.
 Use a comprehensive system to track ballots.
-14 10.
-Mail absentee applications to every registered voter.
-16 For Lawmakers 18 11.
+13 10 Mail absentee application forms to every registered voter.
+15 11 .
+Implement a formal notify and cure process.
+16 For Lawmakers 19 12 .
+Join the Electronic Registration Information Center.
+19 13 .
 Account for voters with non-traditional addresses.
-18 12.
-Give voters a "single sign-up" option.
-19 13.
-Allow counties to accept ballots postmarked by Election I Day.
-22 14.
+20 14 .
+Allow counties to accept ballots postmarked by Election Day.
+22 15 .
 Allow voters to request absentee ballots online.
-24 15.
+24 16 .
+Allow early in-person voting options.
+25 17 .
 Allow community organizations to collect and deliver sealed ballots.
-25 For Local Election Officials Coordinate with USPS®.
+26 18 Automatically register voters and update their addresses 27 For Local Election Officials Coordinate with USPS®.